The Just Trust is a philanthropic venture that works to dramatically improve our systems of safety and justice in the United States.

 OUR WORK:

-At The Just Trust, we care about the full, interconnected work of safety, accountability, and justice that people are asking for.
-Communities need fast, reliable, appropriate response systems that interrupt and stop cycles of crime and violence.
-They need robust – and far more creative – systems of accountability when crimes are committed, that go beyond using prison and jail as a catch all.
-And they need better laws that prevent crime, hold people accountable, and create more effective pathways to rehabilitation and healing.
+At The Just Trust, we care about the full, interconnected work of safety, accountability and justice that people are asking for.
+Communities need fast, reliable, appropriate response systems that interrupt and stop cycles of crime and violence..
+Communities need robust – and far more creative – systems of accountability when crimes are committed, that go beyond using prison and jail as a catch all.
+Communities need better laws that prevent crime, hold people truly accountable, and create more effective pathways to rehabilitation and healing.
 This is all criminal justice reform.
-This is the work of The Just Trust.
+This is the world The Just Trust is building toward.

 The vast majority of Americans support responsible reforms to the criminal justice system.
 This is not just a left or a right issue, it’s an everyone, everywhere issue.
 That’s why The Just Trust works with partners across the full political spectrum – to support smart strategies on the right, left, and center, and to depoliticize the work of safety and justice wherever humanly possible.